swcarpentry/collaborative-lesson-development/notes.md

             if enough people disagree strongly about how the lesson should be managed, fork.
         -   Which is a strong argument in favor of open licensing.
+        -   But remember at the end of the day we all share the same vision of collaborative lesson development!

 ## Mechanics